Step by step tutorial to load csv text files into a SQL Server database.

 Automatic mapping with SSIS

 Note: It is possible to automatically map SSIS columns in the next step.
 Make sure to name all source and target columns the same.

-4. Run the SSIS package to import the csv file
+Step 4: Run the SSIS package to import the csv file

-5. Check the data imported using SSMS
+Step 5: Check the data imported in the table with SSMS

-From SSMS, check the data with these two SQL queries.
+After that, from SSMS, check the data with these two SQL queries.
 The table has 48 rows, identical to the contents of the file.